Governing Mayor of Berlin

-According to the Berlin Constitution, the mayor is member and head of the executive branch, the Senate.
-The mayor names two senators as deputy mayors.
+According to the Berlin Constitution, the governing mayor is member and head of the executive branch, the Senate.
+The Senate consists of ten senators appointed by the governing mayor, with two of them designated as deputy governing mayors.
 The twelve boroughs of Berlin are also headed by borough mayors, although they do not actually preside over self-governmental municipalities.

-The mayor of Berlin is elected by the city-state's legislature, the Abgeordnetenhaus of Berlin, which also controls policy guidelines and is able to force the mayor's resignation by a motion of no confidence.
-The mayor is empowered to appoint and dismiss the senators.
+The governing mayor of Berlin is elected by the city-state's legislature, the Berlin House of Representatives, which also controls policy guidelines and is able to force the governing mayor's resignation by a motion of no confidence.
+The governing mayor is empowered to appoint and dismiss the senators.

 The seat of the Senate is the city hall, Rotes Rathaus, in the borough Mitte.

 History

 As capital of the Kingdom of Prussia, Berlin received its first mayor (Oberbürgermeister) in accordance with the Prussian reforms approved by King Frederick William III after the retreat of the Napoleonic occupation troops in 1809.
 The mayor of Berlin was the head of the city council, called the Magistrat.
 The two-stage administration and the office of the borough mayors were implemented in the course of the wide-ranging incorporations under the 1920 Greater Berlin Act.

 Rathaus Schöneberg, the borough hall of Schöneberg, was the city hall and seat of the mayor of West Berlin during the Division of Germany.

 During the Allied occupation after World War II, the city assembly (Stadtverordnetenversammlung) elected the Social Democratic politician Ernst Reuter as mayor on 24 June 1947, who, however, was not confirmed by the Allied Kommandatura of Berlin due to Soviet reservations.
-After the Communist putsch in Berlin's city government in September 1948, a separate city parliament (still named Stadtverordnetenversammlung von Groß-Berlin), de facto only competent for the Western occupation sectors (which would become West Berlin), was elected on 5 December 1948, and two days later a separate city government was elected with Ernst Reuter as mayor of West Berlin.
+After the Communist putsch in Berlin's city government in September 1948, a separate city parliament (still named Stadtverordnetenversammlung von Groß-Berlin), de facto only competent for the Western occupation sectors (which would become West Berlin), was elected on 5 December 1948, and two days later a separate city government was elected with Ernst Reuter as governing mayor of West Berlin.
 The Soviet administration had officially deposed the previous elected government of all of Berlin – effectively, only in the eastern sector — and had installed the SED mayor Friedrich Ebert, Jr., in East Berlin on 30 November 1948.